eginez/blog-eginez/content/posts/go_generics_use.md

 }
 ```

-Other than verbosity of the closure declaration, this acomplishes what we needed if all we needed to return was of ttype `File`.
-Replacing the concrete type with go's interface{} would look like this:
+Other than the verbosity of the closure declaration, this accomplishes what we need if all we needed to return was of type `File`.
+Replacing the concrete type with go's `interface{}` would look like this:

 ```go
 func (ec *ErrorCatcher) TryAny(fn func() (interface{}, error)) interface{} {